 Chambers USA ranked Ms. Conway-Hatcher in its 2014-2017 editions for Litigation: White Collar Crime & Government Investigations in Washington, D.C.
 Clients described Ms. Conway-Hatcher as a 'thoughtful, creative lawyer and persuasive advocate.'
-She is also recognized by The Best Lawyers in America in 2016-2017 for her experience in White Collar matters, and Ms. Conway-Hatcher was selected by Global Investigations Review and Who's Who Legal in 2016 as among the world's leading investigations lawyers.
-Most recently, she was recognized by Washingtonian Magazine’s 2017 edition of Washington, D.C.’s Top Lawyers for White Collar.
+She is also recognized by The Best Lawyers in America in 2016-2017 for her experience in White Collar matters.
+Ms. Conway-Hatcher was selected by Global Investigations Review and Who's Who Legal: Investigations in 2016, 2017 and 2018 as among the world's leading investigations lawyers.
+Most recently, she was recognized by Washingtonian Magazine's 2017 edition of Washington, D.C.'s Top Lawyers for White Collar.

 Ms. Conway-Hatcher's previous experience includes serving as an Assistant U.S. Attorney in the District of Columbia for more than six years.
 As a federal prosecutor, she served in an elite trial unit that focused on investigating and prosecuting some of the city's most difficult and high-profile crimes.
 Ms. Conway-Hatcher conducted many grand jury investigations, served as lead trial counsel in dozens of complex criminal trials and received numerous DOJ Special Achievement awards.

-- Represented a global Fortune 500 technology company in investigation of payment irregularities (including bribes, kickbacks and financial misappropriation) in Latin America and Europe; advised on extensive remediation measures.
+- Represented a global Fortune 500 technology company in investigation of payment irregularities (including bribes, kickbacks, financial misappropriation and bidding improprieties) in Latin America and Europe; advised on extensive remediation measures.

 - Represented a major life sciences company in a complex, multi-national criminal and civil investigation concerning an alleged U.S. trade sanction and other violations involving sales in the Middle East and Africa; led an extensive cross-border internal investigation and defense of U.S. and non-U.S. companies before multiple U.S. government agencies; advised on extensive remediation measures; negotiated civil resolutions with substantial penalty reductions and closure of criminal matter.